vmleon/mysql-dataintegrator-datascience-workshop/lab5/README.md

 ![](images/ds_notebook_upload.png)

-Select `FishSurvey.ipynb` from your disk. the upload will complete.
+Select `FishSurvey.ipynb` from your disk.
+Wait for the upload to complete.

 Your `FishSurvey.ipynb` will be loaded on the side panel.